Alfra-gif/alfraxat-frontend/README.md

 - There's a default profile picture.
 - You can change your profile picture.
 - You can change your username.
-- Every user has the option to delete a whole chat without asking the other user.
+- Every user has the option to delete a whole chat without asking the other user. (extreme privacy)
 - All data sent to the Backend is encrypted.

 - If you want to try it, you must set both local IPs on the frontend and backend.